 - This feature provides you with easy access to Google’s on-line transit trip planner.
 TheBus has coordinated with Google Maps to ensure that all of its routes are available through this tool.

 - Simply type in your originating address in “Start” and your destination in “End”.

 - Select the most important time criterion – your departure time or your arrival time and then type that in using the MM/DD/YY and HH:MM am/pm format.

 - When you click on “Submit,” you will be linked to a Google map of the route and specific instructions on your bus number, how to walk to that bus stop, departure and arrival times, an estimate of the length of time the trip will take you, and the cost.

 What is the Alert feature?

-- An alert will appear above the congestion map when either of the Transportation Departments from the State of Hawaii or the City and County of Honolulu has identified a major event.
+- An alert button (shown above) will appear at the top of page when either of the Transportation Departments from the State of Hawaii or the City and County of Honolulu has identified a major event.

 How are the various congestion levels shown on the congestion map translated into speeds?

 Traffic conditions are shown as color bands along the roadways.
 Each color represents a different level of congestion.
 The table below shows the defined congestion levels displayed in the Congestion Map legend.
 Note that the speed ranges are calculated as a percentage of the speed limit for each roadway segment.
 ‘No Data’ is reported on the Congestion Map when field sensors are not operational or an insufficient amount of sensor reads are available to accurately report travel conditions.

 % of Speed Limit